kubernetes-retired/cluster-registry/README.md

 You must have a recent verzion of [bazel](https://bazel.io) installed.
 Bazel is the recommended way to build and test the cluster registry.
-Bazel is designed to maintain compatibility with standard Go tooling, but this is not tested on a regular basis, and some scripts/tooling in this project is built around Bazel.
+Bazel is designed to maintain compatibility with standard Go tooling, but this is not tested on a regular basis, and some scripts/tooling in this project are built around Bazel.

 Before doing any development work, you must (in order, from the repository root directory, after cloning):